tju2050633/HumanComputerInteraction/FinalProject/report/report.md

 ### Yan Wenhao 2050605:

 Yan Wenhao made significant contributions to the project as the main frontend developer.
-His primary focus was on designing and implementing the user interface and frontend functionality.
+His primary focus was on designing and implementing the user interface ,frontend functionality and Email Processing Module.
 Yan Wenhao utilized his creativity and knowledge of frontend technologies to create an engaging and user-friendly interface.
 He implemented interactive features, optimized the user experience, and ensured seamless integration with the backend.
 Yan Wenhao's contributions were crucial in delivering a visually appealing and intuitive frontend for the program.

 ### Wang Hao 2051475: